-In all cases in which a complainant is called to testify in an expulsion hearing, the District shall provide a nonthreatening environment in order to enable the complainant to speak freely and accurately of the experiences that are the subject of the expulsion hearing, and to prevent discouragement of complaints.
+In all cases in which a complainant is called to testify in an expulsion hearing involving an alleged violation of Ed Code sec.
+48900(n), the District shall provide a nonthreatening environment in order to enable the complainant to speak freely and accurately of the experiences that are the subject of the expulsion hearing, and to prevent discouragement of complaints.